vuejs/rfcs/active-rfcs/0004-replace-v-bind-sync-with-v-model-argument.md

 <!-- INVALID: should throw a compile time error -->
 ```

-Note that `v-bind:aaa.sync="xxx"` does _not_ currently throw a compile time error, though it probably should since `
+Note that `v-bind:aaa.sync="xxx"` does _not_ currently throw a compile time error, though it probably should.

 ### On a component